-The three book series kicks off by unveiling an Earth that has been shattered by an asteroid in the year 2050.
+The premise is introduced by explaining to readers that Earth that has been shattered by an asteroid in the year 2050.
 Why isn't it called 'Survival 2050'?
 Civilization is left in ruins and we see the typical bandits, rovers and rogue Army sadists attempting to market their brand of Hell on Earth.
 These are all obligatory genre tropes of doomsday fiction.
-The paperback warrior is a former accountant named David Rand who is left backpacking the wasteland with his sixteen year old son Lee and pit bull Melmoth.
+The paperback warrior is a former accountant named David Rand who is surviving by backpacking the wasteland with his sixteen year old son Lee and pit-bull Melmoth.
 The two have a quest that they reach David's wife and two daughters in California.
 It's the age-old monomyth of a heroic journey to fulfill a quest.

 Considering this is the first entry in the book, it wasn't a huge surprise to find the action lacking the first half.
 James invests his time setting up the series premise and delivers a solid second-half narrative with a bit more action and a hectic, but not rushed, finale.
 I was enthralled enough with the quest to buy the remaining two books of the series.
 If you like survival, action oriented fiction, you should love Blood Quest.